 National Library Workers Day: libraries are the heart of our community.
 It’s time to show your support for library workers and thank them with a pat on their back!

 Why National Library Workers Day?

 Libraries are a great place to get lost in another world.
 They have friendly Library staff members who will help you find what you’re looking for, and it’s also an awesome spot if reading is an important or fun thing that brings joy into our lives!

 Libraries have been around for 2600 BC and ever since then, they’ve served as an important spot to get information from credible sources.
-With so much data in books & transcripts that need organizing laborers employed by the Library have a huge responsibility maintaining its archives with diligence!
+With so much data in books & transcripts that need organizing laborers employed by the Library to have a huge responsibility to maintain its archives with diligence!

 Library workers are invested in the world of books, from being able to rearrange them for years and maintaining scheduled records.
 They also update directories regularly so that people can find their way around easily!

 National Library Workers Day is an opportunity for everyone to show their appreciation of the hard work that goes into making sure libraries operate smoothly.
 On Tuesday, April 27th, people take time out from chasing kids around and loading books on shelves (or enduring another day in the front office) all while listening attentively at meetings because this week gives them chance to do something they love – read!